ecosystem-guides.com

 James does the right thing and lets it crawl over him in a tense scene, and then when he has the chance, he squashes it frantically and cathartically with his shoe, with some hilarious Mickey-Mouse-ing stabs of music.
 Bond will encounter big hairy spiders again two decades later in Octopussy, in a less appropriate context.

-For more on tropical American spiders!
+For more on tarantulas and other South American rainforest spiders!

 Another infamous animal was a monkey.
 At one stage, one of the screenwriters was going to 'subvert expectations' and have Dr. No revealed to be a monkey.
 Sounds like something that twit Rian Johnson would do.